dailymotion/angular-jed/README.md

 If the translations files are not found the service falls back to the a default language.
 If even the default language file isn't found the translations method juste returns the given keys.

-## Known issues
+## Known issue

-* The domains are not usable for now.
+The domains are not usable for now.
 The `loadCommon` method merges the messages with the current page loaded, so everything falls into the page domain.
-The domain are currently used for the FAQ page and the email in the website as it is nowadays.